Faustina Kowalska: Diary: Divine Mercy in My Soul

 Diary: Divine Mercy in My Soul was written by Kowalska.
 The book is based on the contents of her diary from 1925 until her death in 1938.

 It was while assigned to Vilnius that Kowalska was advised by her confessor, Michael Sopoćko, to keep a diary and record her apparitions.
 Kowalska's diary is the only mystical text composed in Polish.

 The handwritten pages of Kowalska's diary turned into about 700 printed pages, published as the book Diary: Divine Mercy in My Soul.
 It reflects her thoughts, prayers and reported visions and conversations with Jesus on divine mercy.
 Kowalska's Vatican biography quotes some of her reported conversations with Jesus from her diary.

 In March 1959, the Holy Office issued a notification, signed by Hugh O'Flaherty as notary, that forbade circulation of "images and writings that promote devotion to Divine Mercy in the forms proposed by Sister Faustina" (emphasis in the original).
 It is claimed the negative judgement of the Holy Office was based on misunderstanding due to the latter's use of a faulty French or Italian translation of the diary.
 However, at the time, the ban was due to "serious theological reservations and what Vatican evaluators felt to be an excessive focus on Kowalska herself."

-The ban on her work remained in place for almost two decades, but was reversed in 1978.
+The ban and the placement of her work on the Forbidden Index remained in place for almost two decades, but was reversed in 1978.

 On 15 April 1978, the Congregation for the Doctrine of the Faith issued a new notification that rescinded the previous one and reversed the ban on circulation of Kowalska's work.
 It decreed: "This Sacred Congregation, in view of the many original documents that were unknown in 1959, giving consideration to the profoundly changed circumstances, and taking into account the view of many Polish ordinaries, declares no longer binding the prohibitions contained in the cited 'notification.